Psychedelic/sonic-js/docs/modules/Token.md

 Ƭ **Metadata**: [`TokenInfoExt`](../interfaces/SwapIDL.TokenInfoExt.md)

-Type definition for a token.
+It is an object containing information about a DIP20 token.

 ___